biplavpoudel/MongoDB-Atlas-Administration/README.md

   --file datasets/listingsAndReviews.json \
   --type json
 ```
-Now we execute following commands successively to find all documents, sorted by the number of listings, without an index, as index-less query is always slow:
+Now we execute following command to find all documents, sorted by the number of listings, without an index, as index-less query is always slow:
 ```
 use sample_airbnb